soroz30/PsdToWeb7/README.md

 # PsdToWeb7

-Template into the website.
-Using Bootstrap 4.
+Cutting template into the website using Bootstrap 4.

 https://soroz30.github.io/PsdToWeb7/